nv-morpheus/Morpheus/examples/llm/agents/README.md

 python examples/llm/main.py --log_level=info agents simple
 ```

-Available options for the Simple pipeline are as follows:
+Available options for the simple pipeline are as follows:

 ### Options:
 - `--use_cpu_only`